AvePoint/cloud-api/docs/docs/services-and-features/enpower/exchange/userandsharedmailboxes.md

-            "firstScanTime": "2025-01-02 04:25:37", // The time when the mailbox was initially scanned into EnPower "firstName": null, // The first name of the mailbox user "lastName": null, // The last name of the mailbox user "alias": "39_Gary_aa_the", //The alias of the mailbox "autoReplyEnabled": false, // Indicates whether this mailbox has automatic replies enabled "litigationHoldEnabled": true, // Indicates whether this mailbox has litigation hold enabled "emailForwardingEnabled": false, //Indicates whether email forwarding is enabled for the mailbox
+            "firstScanTime": "2025-01-02 04:25:37", // The time when the mailbox was initially scanned into EnPower "firstName": null, // The first name of the mailbox user "lastName": null, // The last name of the mailbox user "alias": "Sample alias", //The alias of the mailbox "autoReplyEnabled": false, // Indicates whether this mailbox has automatic replies enabled "litigationHoldEnabled": true, // Indicates whether this mailbox has litigation hold enabled "emailForwardingEnabled": false, //Indicates whether email forwarding is enabled for the mailbox